WhoopInc/frozen-moment-OLD/docs/moment/08-customize/10-ordinal.md

 });
 ```

-As of **2.0.0**, the ordinal function should return both the number and the ordinal.
+As of **2.0.0**, the ordinal function should return a formatted string with both the number and the ordinal.
 Previously, only the ordinal was returned.

 As of **2.1.0**, the token parameter was added.
 It is a string of the token that is being ordinalized, for example: `M` or `d`.